chahna-ahuja/renpy-dnd-detective-game/README.md

 ## Visual Design

-- Custom **character illustrations and visual assets** created specifically for the game
+- Custom **character illustrations** created specifically for the game

 ---